Mueang Fa Daet Song Yang: Contact and influences

-It’s evident that there is contact with others, as ideas, religions, and cultures flow and interacted within the site of Mueang Fa Daet Song Yang.
+Ideas, religions and cultures reached Mueang Fa Daet Song Yang and interacted there.
 Although there is not enough evidence to detect exactly where the spread of culture and where political power flows were taking place, there may be earlier evidence buried under the later Khmer period temples that are yet to be identified.
-The distribution of these sites can elude a lower population density during this time period and potentially unstable power centers.
-A disagreement in interpreting evidence from Muang Fa Daed lies in the discussion of outside contact and where it exactly came from, and theories vary based on the profession of the individual presenting evidence.
+The distribution of these sites may indicate a lower population density during this time period and potentially unstable power centers.

+A disagreement in interpreting evidence from Mueang Fa Daet lies in the discussion of outside contact and where it exactly came from, and theories vary based on the profession of the individual presenting evidence.
 One interpretation, from art historians, is that the links from the Khorat Plateau to outside contact were mainly the Chao Phraya River Valley in central Thailand, a place where the Dvaravati culture and styles thrived.
 Close connections were seen in Buddhist art and pottery styles (cord-marked) between the southwest Dvaravati culture and that of Mueang Fa Daet.
-Another interpretation taken by historians is that the epigraphic evidence presented points to Cambodia being their main outside source of contact.
-The evidence are texts found that are written in Sanskrit, the common language of Cambodia, rather than Pali, and they state connections to Chenla, a pre-Angkorian Khmer state.
+A contact of the same kind has been proposed with the upper Yom.
+Chusak Satienpattanodom reports oval clay bars with incised decoration from two burials at Wat Chom Chuen in Chaliang, radiocarbon dated to the 6th or 7th century.
+He records the same type at Mueang Fa Daet Song Yang, at Mueang Fai and Ban Mueang Hong in Buriram, and at Mueang Si Mahosot.

+Tatsuo Hoshino has proposed that the site was the outer capital of Wen Dan, a polity known from Tang Chinese records, with Kantharawichai as its inner capital.
+He first advanced the identification in 1976 and restated it in 2002.
+He describes the three site identifications in that group as tentative and consistent with the Chinese texts rather than as established.
+Woodward accepts that location, while holding that the boundary stones cannot themselves demonstrate that an urban center stood here in the 8th century, as the identification requires.
+He rests the 8th-century case instead on the silver repoussé sheets from Kantharawichai and the votive tablets excavated at Na Dun in 1979.